TrollRoll2/ot-harjoitustyo/README.md

 SECRET_KEY=<YOUR SECRET KEY>
 ```
 Where you replace <YOUR PSQL URL> with your databases url, and <YOUR SECRET KEY> with a secret key that you have generated.
 After this you will have to run poetry install.
 Enter a virtual environment with poetry shell.
+Run src/db/db_helper.py to set up the database.
 The game can be run  with the command poetry run invoke start, or by running the file src/index.py.
 Running the tests can be done with poetry run invoke coverage, and the report can be created with poetry run invoke coverage-report.
 Linting is accomplished with poetry run invoke lint.